 As late as the nineteenth century, peasants were observed herding their cattle between bonfires at Bealtaine, en route to highland summer pasture.
 The heat and smoke may have killed off any external parasites and blessed the herd’s fertility and milk production.
 Irish mythology also mentions this custom.

-The Tuatha de Danann were famous for their milk-white cattle.
+The Tuatha de Danann was famous for their milk-white cattle.
 Under the tyrannical rule of their High King Bres, they were required to pay him a large annual cattle tribute.
 One year, legend has it, they defied him by driving the animals between the fires.
 The soot and smoke ruined their fine white coats, thus Bres no longer coveted them.

 Applying fire to fields in order to clear it of weeds, nourish the soil, and prepare it for planting is something which farmers have been doing for many hundreds of years.
 It is certainly possible that our ancestors may have viewed this vital act as something sacred.